 i i i

 The Crusades are important not only in that they were fueled by an economic disparity between Middle East and West and encouraged by the rhetoric of revolution, both of which would be reflected hundreds of years later drive the Islamic fundamentalist terror of the 20th century.
-They also lent a hand to stirring the status quo of the lands they raided, and helping sow the imagination of the West with fears of one of history’s most notorious and over-attributed groups of killers.
+They also lent a hand to stirring the status quo of the lands they raided, and helping sow the imagination of the West with the fear of one of history’s most notorious and over-attributed groups of killers.

 Much of the early history of the Assassins is confused by secrecy and myth.
 As the legend goes, only a decade before the first Crusade was launched in the 12th century a Shiite missionary, the Old Man of the Mountain, founded a sect headquartered high up in a fortress of what is today part of northwestern Iran.
 Within the walls of this mountain fortress lay glimmering fountains, luscious private gardens, and young women who were renowned for being the most beautiful and sexually well-versed in the land.
-Think the Playboy Mansion – only sandier, and with fewer blondes and less personal grooming.
+Think the Playboy Mansion – only sandier, with fewer blondes, and less personal grooming.

 But what set the Assassins apart isn’t only the method of their violence, but also just how, according to legend, they’d seduce a new convert into their sect.
 If you were interested in becoming an Assassin, after entering the fortress you’d be smoked up on hashish to numb your mind.
 And then smoked-up some more.
 After the first two or three hits from the hash-pipe, if you hadn’t succumbed to unconsciousness yet, the Assassins wouldn’t lose hope.
 They’d simply keep toking you up until you finally passed out due to all the hash, high as a giraffe’s ass.